BotBuilderCommunity/botbuilder-community-dotnet/README.md

 | ------ | ------ | ------ |
 | [Elasticsearch storage](libraries/Bot.Builder.Community.Storage.Elasticsearch) | Elasticsearch based storage for bots created using Microsoft Bot Builder SDK. | [![NuGet version](https://img.shields.io/badge/NuGet-blue.svg)](https://www.nuget.org/packages/Bot.Builder.Community.Storage.Elasticsearch/) |
 | [EntityFramework storage](libraries/Bot.Builder.Community.Storage.EntityFramework) | EntityFramework based storage and transcript store for bots created using Microsoft Bot Builder SDK. | [![NuGet version](https://img.shields.io/badge/NuGet-blue.svg)](https://www.nuget.org/packages/Bot.Builder.Community.Storage.EntityFramework/) |

+## Contributing and Reporting Issues

+We welcome and encourage contributions to this project, in the form of bug fixes, enhancements or new extensions.
+Please fork the repo and raise a PR if you have something you would like us to review for inclusion.
+If you want to discuss an idea first then the best way to do this right now is to raise a GitHub issue or reach out to one of us on Twitter.